Skip to main content

 Preliminary schedules

 There will also be a program for friends and family members who want to travel with our athletes, to get to know Bhutan and see the race unfold.
-This program will be announced at the end of 2024.
+Program will be announced at the end of 2025 but basically, visiting friends and family members will join on any trips that are part of the acclimatisation.
+Then, during the race they will do daily sightseeing trips, combined with travelling to places along the trail to cheer on the athletes.

 Long schedule